oroinc/orocommerce/src/OroB2B/Bundle/AccountBundle/Resources/doc/product-visibility.md

 `AccountProductResolvedCacheBuilder`, `AccountGroupProductResolvedCacheBuilder` each of which implements `CacheBuilderInterface` (these are leaves).

-Composite is `CacheBuilder` class that aggregates all desribed leaves.
+Composite is `CacheBuilder` class that aggregates all described leaves.
 To update the cache for all product visibility levels developer can run command:
-`orob2b:account:product_visibility:cache:build`.
+`product:visibility:cache:build`.

 To build a cache for all levels of visibility categories, there are also the corresponding cache Builder.